YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/creating-commands-functions.md

         // Wait for 1 second
         yield return new WaitForSeconds(1.0);

-        // Because this method returns IEnumerator, t's a coroutine.
+        // Because this method returns IEnumerator, it's a coroutine.
         // Yarn Spinner will wait until onComplete is called.
     }
 }